Ambesh51/TODOLIST/README.md

 ## TODO WITH JAVASCRIPT

-Use <strong>CSS and JavaScript </strong> to create a "to-do list" to organize and prioritize your tasks.
+Use <strong>internal-CSS and JavaScript </strong> to create a "to-do list" to organize and prioritize your tasks.